 Quantitative data naturally comes with a value attached and a structure for organizing values.
 When we look up the population of New York and the population of Tokyo, we likely have a table visualized in our minds lining up the cities with their associated population counts.
 Elements on the periodic table are organized by atomic weight, while reviewer scores and total box office receipts measure the "quality" of movies.

 For this and other reasons, quantitative data is easier to collect and analyze since the use of numerical values allows us to determine whether one movie is "better" than another or which cities are growing the fastest.
-Numbers are intuitive; even as quantitative approaches become more complicated, the fundamental assumption that numerical values can provide a sense of measurement means that qualitative research can yield easily accessible data.
+Numbers are intuitive; even as quantitative approaches become more complicated, the fundamental assumption that numerical values can provide a sense of measurement means that quantitative research can yield easily accessible data.